-This week’s guest columnist is Dr. Chad Mathews, a Family Practice resident at the University Hospital and Clinics here in Lafayette.
+This week’s guest columnists are Drs.
+Ashanti Smith and Ravi Alagugurusamy, Family Practice residents at the University Hospital and Clinics here in Lafayette.

 It’s a common scenario now in Lafayette, and nationwide: The child wakes up feeling awful- tired, whining, feverish.
 Her throat hurts, and she shivers from chills.
 She’s also been coughing.
 Mom gives her some ibuprofen, a glass of juice and…she goes back to sleep?
 That’s really weird in this normally rambunctious kid, so mom brings her to the doctor.